 How do I handle contracts stored as scanned PDFs without OCR?

 Run them through OCR before parsing.
 Tesseract handles clean scans.
 Degraded documents need a cloud OCR service — Google Document AI or AWS Textract.
 Drop the parser confidence score on every OCR'd document by default (0.5 is a reasonable floor) and require human review before any of those contracts enter the alert pipeline.
 A missed renewal caused by OCR garbling a date is worse than no automation.
-The audit trail must record which records came through OCR so failures are traceable to the right layer.
+Flag OCR'd records explicitly so any future failure is traceable to the right layer, not blamed on the parser or the alert logic.

-What if my vendor does not publish uptime data for SLA comparison?
+What if a vendor does not publish uptime data I can use for SLA comparison?

 Use your own monitoring as the source of truth.
 Synthetic monitoring — Pingdom, Uptime Robot, or your existing observability stack — pointed at the vendor's service endpoints generates timestamped availability records that are accepted as evidence in SLA credit disputes.
 Document the methodology: probe frequency, endpoint tested, threshold that counts as an outage.
-Store raw monitoring logs at minimum 90 days.
-Most credit windows are 30, but vendor disputes drag past that and the burden of proof sits with you.
+Store raw monitoring logs for at least 90 days.
+AWS wants 30 days of data; Azure disputes sometimes drag to 90.
+The burden of proof is on you.

 How should I handle multi-year contracts with staggered renewal terms?

 A 3-year contract is not one event.
 It is a sequence.
-Annual price-adjustment windows tied to CPI, SLA review dates, sometimes mid-term termination rights that expire after a specific month.
-Each one is an independent alert event with its own notice period.
+Annual price-adjustment windows tied to CPI, SLA review dates, sometimes mid-term termination rights that expire after a specific month — each is an independent alert event with its own notice period.
 The 3-year renewal date is the last thing to watch.
 The Year 1 price adjustment window is usually the first — and the most expensive to miss, because silence accepts the escalation by default.
+Model multi-year contracts as a collection of events, not a single expiry date.

 Is supplier concentration risk only about spend?

 Spend is one axis.
 Operational dependency is the more dangerous one.
-A vendor at 3% of total spend can run a function — authentication, payment tokenization, transactional email — where an outage takes your product offline within hours.
 Score concentration on two dimensions, separately: spend share (financial exposure) and operational criticality (time-to-replace if the vendor disappears tomorrow).
+A single supplier controlling more than 30% of spend in a category is a flag worth tracking — but a $4K/year tool that 90% of your services depend on for logging is Critical regardless of what it costs.
 Low-spend, high-criticality vendors are the ones nobody monitors.
-They are also the ones most likely to fail without warning.

-Termination notices and credit claims require human sign-off because they carry legal and relationship consequences.
+Termination notices and credit claims require human sign-off — they carry legal and relationship consequences.
 Automated notice-sending is a blast radius nobody volunteers to own.

 Ambiguous contract language is the failure mode that produces wrong alerts on the wrong date.
 Parser uncertainty is a feature when it gates the alert pipeline.
 It is a liability when it does not.